-Today Discovery Programs offers a broad range of classes for babies through teens, from ballet and gymnastics to art and parenting workshops.
-Discovery Programs began in 1973 when founder and executive director Lisa Stark began her own ballet school and the Walden School opened their doors to the public with an interesting after school program for the community.
+Today, Discovery Programs offers a broad range of classes for babies through teens, from ballet and gymnastics to karate and parkour.
+Discovery Programs began in 1973 when founder Lisa Stark began her own ballet school and the Walden School opened their doors to the public with an interesting after school program for the community.

 The following timeline highlights some of the memorable moments, teachers and artists that have helped to make Discovery Programs the beloved childhood institution it is today,